 Download audio file

-Ask anyone you like what their purpose is in life … and no doubt we’ll get quite a variety of different answers.
+Ask different people, what their purpose in life is … and no doubt you’ll get quite a variety of different answers.
 But let’s take a look at that question from a different perspective.
-What’s God’s purpose for your life?
-That might just have a few people stumped.
+What’s God’s purpose for our lives?
+And that … that might just have a few people stumped.

 It’s such a blessing for me to be able to join you again today, not just for the beginning of a new week but at the beginning of a new series of messages.
 I’ve called this series “Rekindling The Flame” because I don’t know about you, but sometimes I get tired.